GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 ## Secrets

-The `.env.gae` file will likely end up containing production credentials and secrets, that are best kept out of version control.
+The `.env.gae` file will likely end up containing production credentials and secrets, which are best kept out of version control.
 We can achieve this by using [Cloud Build][cloud-build] in combination with [Cloud Secret Manager][cloud-secret-manager].

-Creating and versioning secrets is outside of the scope of this tutorial, but is very easy and fully documented.
+Creating and versioning secrets is outside of the scope of this tutorial, but can be easily done [in the UI][cloud-secret-manager-ui].

 To give an example, we will go back to our original version of `.env.gae`: